RoHowell/PopHealthRisk/README.md

 ## 🧩 Key Learnings

-Practical experience with Spark optimization and and MLflow tracking.
+Practical experience with Spark optimization and and MLflow tracking - training models on data sets with 100,000s data points.

 Learned how to design scalable ML pipelines for production-like environments.

-Gained familiarity with databrick and the Unity catalogue.
+Gained familiarity with databricks and the Unity catalogue.

 Generated synthetic data with SDV.